ringhio79/book_review_mongo/README.md

 - Browsing Authors: Similar to the books, users can navigate through the author thumbnails.
 When clicking on an author's name the user will be taken to a new page with the author details and a list of books by that author.
 The book titles in turn link to the book details.
 The user can then return to the author's page by clicking on the authors name or navigate to any other page through the navbar links.

+## Featurs
 - Adding Books & Authors: There are dedicated pages to add books or authors.
 The user may fill in the online form with the relevant information.
 The image field is not required as it may difficult for a user to locate an online image.
-If no image is added then a default image will be added to the display when necessary.
+If no image is added then a default image will be used to the display when necessary.

+- Adding a review: Users can add reviews to any book.
+Given the restrictions imposed by not having any login feature there are no options to edit reviews but only to add.

 ## Features